Piefou/git-cheatsheet/README.md

 ### Branches :

 `git branch [branch]`
-Create a new branch on the current commit. '-d' for deletion
+Create a new branch on the current commit. '-d' for deletion, '-a' to show local and remotes branches

 `git checkout [branch]`
 Switch to another branch, '-b' to create if non-existent.
 If a remote branch exists with this name, it will follow its changes